Overview

 Academic Advising

-Every student has an assigned advisor, and students are encouraged to consult with them regularly.
-In CALS, all students are assigned an advisor in their major field of study, or for undecided students in the Office of Academic Affairs.
-These advisors assist students with choosing courses to match their interests and fulfill all requirements for graduation.
+Every student has an assigned academic advisor, and students are encouraged to consult with them regularly.
+In CALS, all students declared in a major are assigned an advisor who specializes in that program.
+Students who are undecided and exploring majors in CALS are assigned to a college advisor who helps them find the right major for their academic and career goals.
+Academic advisors assist students with choosing courses to match their interests and fulfill all requirements for graduation.
 Advisors also talk with students about achieving their educational objectives, engaging in the full Wisconsin Experience, and planning for the future.
+CALS has a network of advisors for academics, career exploration, study abroad, and more, all of whom work together to support students across their UW–Madison experience.

 Students are also encouraged to seek advice from other university faculty and staff.
 There are many people on campus who are willing and able to help students who proactively seek advice.